laurenashmore/at_widgets/at_follows_flutter/README.md

 ##### Plugin parameters
 1. atClientserviceInstance - to perform further actions for the given @sign.
 2. appColor - applies to plugin screens to match the app's theme.
 This should be bright color as it takes white font over that.
-Defaults to orange.
+Defaults to LIGHT_RED.
 3. followerAtsignTitle - follower @sign received from app's notification
 4. followAtsignTitle - @sign followed from webapp.